 A growing number of nonprofit and for-profit enterprises share the dual goals of generating profits and operating primarily for social benefit.
 As a first step toward additional research, CNP researchers are engaging with a broad group of practitioners to define this emerging sector, produce a taxonomy, and create a public database of organizations that operate in this space.

-The World Bank Group and the Urban Institute are launching Measure4Change, a pilot program to increase performance measurement and evaluation capacity among local nonprofits in the Washington, DC, metropolitan area.
+A pilot program from the World Bank Group and the Urban Institute to build performance measurement and evaluation capacity among local nonprofits in the Washington, DC, metropolitan area.

-NCCS is a national repository of data on the US nonprofit sector.
+NCCS is the national repository of data on the U.S. nonprofit sector.
 We make high-quality data, charts, and graphics on nonprofit organizations available for public use.
 This information allows users to research and explore the relationships among the nonprofit sector, government, commercial sector, and broader civil society.
+Our annual reports highlight significant trends in the nonprofit sector.

 The NCCS Community Platform brings nonprofit data to the community level and overlays it with Census and other data.
 Its mapping tool lets users identify local assets and gaps in resources, providing communities with information to engage in civic problem solving.